MoeySeanJean/techjam2025/README.md

 3. **Extracting Features**

 We considered all metadata of the reviews.
 However, it has no correlation to the relevancy of the reviews.
 For example, a 5 star review has no indication about the relevancy of the review.
 Thus, we decided to drop them.

 4. **Modeling**

 Our solution consists of BERT classification.
 We classify the reviews into clean or flagged.
 We train the model based on GPT-5 labelled data from UCSD.
+The training data is cleaned by having equal amounts of clean and flagged reviews.

 5. **Policy Module**

 Our solution will consider other languages as input.
 We will call Google Translate API to translate before feeding into BERT for classification.
+If the reviews have no text, we consider it as flagged.

 6. **Testing**

-We test our solution on manually scrapped and labelled data from Google Maps.
-Location is based in Singapore.
+We test our solution on both kaggle dataset (see [setting up](#setting-up)) as well as manually scrapped and labelled data from Google Maps which is based in Singapore.
 This is to test our model for global context.

 ## Setting up
 1. Install [conda](https://www.anaconda.com/download).